pedrovieira/PVVolumeBar/README.md

 [_volumeBar decreaseCurrentVolumeBy:0.1];
 ```

-## Demo Project
+## Example Project

-This includes a Demo project that you can use to play around with `PVVolumeBar` and see how it feels and works.
+This includes an example project that you can use to play around with `PVVolumeBar` and see how it feels and works.

 ![demo](screenshots/PVVolumeBar_example_project.png)